truar/gcp-learning/professional-developer/professional-developer-study-guide.md

 * Fault handing
 * And so more

 From all API management solutions, this one seems to be the more complete with the more possibilities.
-But you might have less freedom for others aspects (?)

 ##### API gateway

-Provides a secure access to services through a well-defined REST API that is consistent across your services.
+Provides secured access to services through a well-defined REST API that is consistent across your services.
 * Easy app consumption for developers
 * Change the backend implementation without affecting the public API
 * Scaling, monitoring and security features built in.

 To configure the security, you can use:
 * API keys: restrict access to specific methods or all methods in an API.
 To authenticate to a Gateway using an API key, provide the key as query param.
-Access public data anonymously
+Access public data anonymously.
 * GCP service accounts: Access private data on behalf of an end user
 * Google ID tokens: A JWT that contains the OpenID connect fields needed to identify a Google user.